-Each year 35 million people are forced to flee their homelands to escape persecution, war or severe human rights abuses, according to the United Nations Refugee Agency (UNHCR).
-Often these people can never return home and about one third are officially recognized as refugees.
+The average number of people forced to flee their homes as refugees doubled between 1997 to 2016.
+In 1997, 33.9 million people globally were displaced by war, persecution or severe human rights abuses compared to 65.6 million in 2016 – a record that remains to this day, according to the United Nations Refugee Agency (UNHCR).
+Often, these people can never return home and about one third are officially recognized as refugees.

 Who is a refugee?